syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Working-with-Hyperlinks.md

 {% endtabs %}

-## How to retrieve the clicked URL details from PDF Viewer?
+## How to retrieve the Hyperlink details from PDF Viewer?

+We can retrieve the hyperlink details from PDF viewer using `HyperlinkClickedEventArgs` when the hyperlink is clicked and `HperlinkMouseOverEventArgs` when the mouse is over the hyperlink.

+### HyperlinkClicked Event

-We can acquire the details of the URL which is clicked in the PDF file using the the [AnnotEventArgs](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.PdfViewer.AnnotEventArgs.html), which is passed as a parameter of the [HyperlinkClicked](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.PdfViewer.PdfViewerControl.html) event.
-The below code example illustrates the same.
+We can acquire the details of the hyperlink which is clicked in the PDF file using the `HyperlinkClickedEventArgs` in the `HyperlinkClicked` event.
+Please refer the below example for more details.

 {% tabs %}
 {% highlight c# %}